-A few days ago, I trained up to NYC to give a social media workshop for The Fashion Potential.
+A few days ago, I trained up to NYC for a quick weekend getaway to give a social media workshop for The Fashion Potential.
+I say weekend getaway because work to me is still play, lmao.
 I was super excited to do so but I was dead tired for most of my trip because I had to catch a 5:30 train aka I woke up at 4 AM to get ready.
 Now, I usually wake up pretty early, but let’s be real, 4’s straight up painful.
 I think I would’ve been ok if I had a chance to catch up on zzz’s, but I had a shoot, a bunch of business meetings, and hangs with friends so that was out of the question.

 Luckily, the little rest I got was solid thanks to Yotel.
 Located on 42nd and 10th Ave., they’re a futuristic hotel with amazing customer service.
 Now, when I say futuristic, I mean futuristic.
 Their hotel’s designed like a freakin’ spaceship!
 Each room is called a “cabin,” and “mission control” is yotel talk for reception.
 You check in and out by using a self-service kiosk in the Ground Control area, and they even have a baggage storing robot (!!!!)
 Check in time’s at 3 PM so if you get there early, you store your luggage in Yobot for $2 and get your exploration on.